 Roll Your Sleeves Up and Put Your Hands in History

 This program is an outgrowth of our Living History and Service Learning portfolios.
-Throughout June and July 2012, colleagues, collaborators and communities will conduct conservation work days throughout Central Pennsylvania.
+Colleagues, collaborators and communities will conduct conservation work days throughout Central Pennsylvania.
 The work is designed to provide continuity of support for the caretakers of these venues and structure a case study and best practices "cook book" to provide to the other sites in the project.
 Collaborating sites include: Bucktoe Creek Cemetery; Conestoga Cemetery in Lancaster; East Fallowfield Cemetery; Lincoln Cemetery in Mechanicsburg; Locust Grove Cemetery in Shippensburg; Midland Cemetery in Steelton and Freedom HillCemetery in McConnellsburg and Lincoln Cemtery in Penbrook.

 Thank you so much for your support!